-Required disclosures for the Authority's deposit and investment risks at June 30, 2021 were as follows:
+Required disclosures for the Authority's deposit and investment risks at June 30, 2022 were as follows:

+Credit risk Not rated

+Custodial risk N/A

-Credit risk Custodial risk Concentration of credit risk Interest rate risk Not rated N/A N/A Not available
+Concentration of credit risk N/A

+Interest rate risk Not available

 Authorized Investments

 The Authority is authorized to make direct investments in local agency bonds, notes or investments within the state; U.S. Treasury instruments; registered state warrants or treasury notes; securities of the U.S. Government, or its agencies; bankers acceptances; commercial paper; certificates of deposit placed with commercial banks and/or savings and loan companies; repurchase or reverse repurchase agreements; medium term corporate notes; shares of beneficial interest issued by diversified management companies/certificates of participation, obligations with first priority security; and collateralized mortgage obligations.